 Upfront, the Gladiator borrows styling cues like round headlights and Jeep’s signature seven-slot grille from the fourth-generation Wrangler; there are no surprises in that department.
 Out back, it boasts a five-foot box with integrated tie-down hooks and an external power source.
-Buyers have three top options to choose from: A soft top and two different hard tops.
+Buyers have three top options to choose from: A soft top, which comes standard, and two different hard tops.
 The ability to go topless makes the Gladiator unique in the pickup segment.
 And, since it’s based on the Wrangler, the windshield easily folds down and the doors are removable.

 The original, Wagoneer-based Gladiator introduced in 1963 was about as refined as a John Deere tractor inside.
 Times change; Jeep couldn’t get away with launching such a basic model in 2018.
 The modern-day Gladiator is available with a touchscreen-based Uconnect infotainment system that’s compatible with both Android Auto and Apple CarPlay.
 It also offers creature comforts like A/C and heated seats, and electronic driving aids such as adaptive cruise control, a blind spot monitoring system, and forward collision warning technology.
 Rubicon models even come with a forward-facing camera that gives the driver an unobstructed view of what’s ahead of the truck.

 The only engine available at launch is a 3.6-liter V6 rated at 285 horsepower and 260 pound-feet of torque that shifts through a standard six-speed manual transmission or an optional eight-speed automatic.
 Jeep will add a 3.0-liter turbodiesel V6 to the lineup in 2020.
 It’s rated at 260 horsepower and a volcano-awakening 442 pound-feet of torque, but it will only be offered with the eight-speed automatic.
 Four-wheel drive comes standard regardless of the type of engine under the hood.